 A lodging property that has a 70 percent corporate client market might also want to review who makes the reservations for these business professionals at the corporate client's office.
-The administrative assistant, traffic manager, or executive secretary is probably the person who makes the reservations.
-If this is the case, the lodging establishment should put in place a program that encourages these people to call the lodging establishment for the reservation.
-Incentive programs that reward those who make a certain number of reservations over a specified period are an example.
+The administrative assistant, traffic manager, or executive secretary is probably the person who makes the reservation.
+If this is the case, the lodging establishment should put in place a program that encourages these people to call it.
+Incentive programs that reward those who make a certain number of reservations over a specified time period are an example.